 The upgrade will see the existing PSP demolished, and the construction of a new PSP at a slightly different alignment, between Guildford Road Bridge and the Guildford Station (western) pedestrian level crossing.
 The new PSP will offer a more direct route to the station, and improve safety and accessibility by providing a wider, consistent surface for cyclists and pedestrians to travel on.
 Lighting will be installed along the new PSP to ensure the area is fully lit, and kerbing adjoining the new PSP will be upgraded to improve safety and accessibility.

 The completed PSP will be fully compliant with current Disability and Discrimination Act standards.

 The project aligns with the WA Government's commitment to better integrating public transport and cycling infrastructure.

-During works the existing PSP route will be diverted to the opposite side of James St, as per the map below.
-This diversion will be clearly communicated to those affected, and traffic management will be in place to ensure safety and minimise disruption to road and PSP users.
+During works the existing PSP route will be temporarily diverted to the opposite side of James St, as per the map below.
+Traffic management will be in place to ensure safety and minimise disruption to road and PSP users.

 Click for larger map